EdFuentetaja/EdFuentetaja.github.io/_posts/2020-04-12-rfdf_adcock_watson_watt (II).markdown

 ## Accuracy and some experimental results

 Sorry for giving false hope but it isn't going to work out.
-All said is correct but the problem here is that the points with the maximum slope are also the point where our $$r$$ is _small_.
+All said is correct but the problem here is that the points with the maximum slope are also the points where our $$r$$ is the _smallest_.
 Being small means that the readings are most likely dominated by noise, not the signal.
-So on the one hand we have, let's continue with 90° as an example, a $$r_{NS}$$ strong but dumb and on the other we get $$r_{EW}$$ with random values coming from the noise.
+So, on the one hand we have, let's continue with 90° as an example, a $$r_{NS}$$ strong but dumb and on the other we get $$r_{EW}$$ with random values coming from the noise.
 It isn't going to look good.

 Before we jump into conclusions, let's see first some results coming from the calibration of a particular Adcok antenna at some particular band: